nstrawha/inhaled-RIF-popPK/README.md

 # inhaled-RIF-popPK
-sample-level ODE model for the comparison of an oral dose and inhaled dose of the anti-TB medication rifampin.
+Population-level ODE model for the comparison of an oral dose and inhaled dose of the anti-TB medication rifampin.
 Based on the model presented in Ramachandran & Gadgil, 2023; DOI: https://doi.org/10.1002/psp4.13008 Lung absorption model based on Himstedt et al., 2022; DOI: https://doi.org/10.1093/jac/dkac240